Got a question?

-A: GP365 login are valid for the duration of the GP registrars training and not just the first 12 months.
+A: Your GP365 login is valid for the duration of your training.

 Q: What are the workshop dates?

-Q: I have forgotten my eLearning login.
+Q: I have forgotten my UX portal login details.
 How do I reset it?

-A: To reset you username or password, please email firstname.lastname@example.org
+A: To reset your username or password, please email firstname.lastname@example.org.

 Q: I have not yet heard from my ECT visitor – what do I do?

-A: If you have attempted to contact the ECT Visitor themselves and have not been successful, please contact your Program Training Advisor.
+A: If you have attempted to contact the ECT Visitor themselves and have not been successful, please contact your PTA.

 - Extension of training time